-It may be raining, biting or blowing a gale but organisers and audiences alike are proving that, with a cagoule and creative attitude, we can keep the festival spirit going.
+It may be raining, biting or blowing a gale but organisers and audiences alike are proving that, with a cagoule and a creative attitude, we can keep the festival spirit going.
 Here are a few observations that are worth bearing in mind...

 - Be the fun one.
 Outdoor audiences say their top motivation is to do something interesting with friends and family.
 This is truer now than ever!
 Considering how you can facilitate social interaction even through simple ideas can go a long way.